francozamp2/epdg_n3iwf_discoverer/README.md

 Note: the original code by @Spinlogic is available here: https://github.com/Spinlogic/epdg_discoverer

-My repo introduces checks for N3IWF (5G)
+My repo introduces several improvements and checks for N3IWF as well (5G)

 ---
 ---